GSTR 3 Return Filing

 How to Prepare GSTR 3 Return

 You can prepare GSTR 3 return online using LEDGERS GST Software.
-In case you need an offline edition to prepare GST returns, you can download the below attached format, update sales information, purchase information and upload to LEDGERS for automatic GSTR 3 return preparation.
+In case you need an offline edition to prepare GST returns, you can download the below-attached format, update sales information, purchase information and upload it to LEDGERS for automatic GSTR 3 return preparation.

 GSTR 3 – Part A

 GSTR 3 has two parts namely, GSTR 3 – Part A and GSTR 3 – Part B. The following information present in GSTR 3 Part A will be auto-completed based on GSTR 1 and GSTR 2 return filed by the taxpayer and all other GST-registered taxpayers.
 Hence, the taxpayer would only have to provide the information requested in GSTR 3 – Part B.

 In this table, the taxpayer must provide information about the GST payable and amount of GST paid in cash during the previous month.
 In addition, if the taxpayer has any input tax credit claim for IGST or CGST and SGST or Cess, the same can be set off against the GST liability.

 In the following table, details of interest and late fees payable by the taxpayer will be auto-populated.
 The taxpayer must provide details of interest on late fee payments made under the heads of IGST, CGST, SGST and Cess.

 Taxpayers can apply for GST refund using GSTR 3 filing.
 In this table, the taxpayer can provide details of the refund claim under the heads of integrated tax, central tax, state tax and Cess.
 Further, the taxpayer must also provide details of the type of refund claim under the following heads: